mxashlynn/Yurivania-0/README.md

 # Yurivania 0: Soul Night Prelude 🌱🐍

+Monstergirls work together to help out some lost ghosts~!

 This is my entry to [Trans Game Dev Birthday Jam](https://itch.io/jam/tgd-jam), a short Yurivania side-story and prequel.

-Tibby the skeleton wants her friend Stheno the gorgon to attend an important palace ceremony, but the treck is difficult and they are running late!
-Can the two make it in time with the help of their partners and a new friend?

 # Status ⚠️